In the Torah world of recent generations, a true revolution has taken place.

 This does not mean giving up annotated Gemaras.

-On the contrary—they are an important tool.
+On the contrary — they are an important tool.

-But they must be:
+But they should be:

 A support tool

-Not a substitute for learning
+A substitute for learning

 Vocabulary learning